programmfabrik/easydb-documentation/content/sysadmin/installation/winserver.en.md

 - Windows Server 2019 (we tested these instructions with a fresh install)

 - DHCP server, reachable by the below created VM.
 The VM automatically does client-side DHCP at startup.
 The DHCP server can be created with tools included in Windows Server 2019.
-For an example on how to do this, see further below: [DHCP-Server](#dhcp-server).
+For an example of how to do this, see further below: [DHCP-Server](#dhcp-server).

 - A powershell with administrative access on the Windows Server.
 In this example we use the account "Administrator" and the current working directory is `C:\Users\Administrator` during the following commands.

 - The download password and the frontend password from us.

-More general requirements for hardware: [prerequisites](../../requirements/#hardware) - but that page assumes a Linux installation.
+More general requirements for hardware: [Prerequisites](../../requirements/#hardware) - but that page assumes a Linux installation.

 # Installation